artainmo/DevOps/cloud/README.md

 With the compute savings plan you don't need to commit to an instance family, region or compute option (EC2, Fargate, Lambda).
 Thus it is flexible.<br>
 The Machine Learning Savings plan is for ML services such as SageMaker.

 AWS Compute Optimizer reduces costs and improves performance by recommending optimal AWS resources and resources' configurations for your workloads.
 It uses ML to analyze resources' configurations and their utilization CloudWatch metrics.
+It gives recommendations for EBS, Lambda, EC2 and auto-scaling groups.

 AWS Pricing Calculator helps estimate costs in the cloud.
 It is useful both for people who have never used AWS and for those who want to expand their usage.